Avaiga/taipy-doc/docs/contributing.md

     - pre-commit works - without mypy error.
     - Github actions are passing.

 5. The taipy team will have a look at your Pull Request and will give feedback.
-If every requirement are valid, your work will be added in the next release, congratulation!
+If every requirement is valid, your work will be added in the next release, congratulation!